NikiforovAll/nikiforovall.github.io/_posts/2022-12-08-dotnet-keycloak-blazorwasm-auth.md

 ## Frontend.
 Blazor WASM

-Let's start from basic principles, when a client (frontend) wants to gain access to remote services it asks Keycloak to obtain an access token it can use to invoke on other remote services on behalf of the user.
-Keycloak authenticates the user then asks the user for consent to grant access to the client requesting it.
+Let's start with basic principles.
+When a client (frontend) wants to gain access to remote services it asks Keycloak to get an access token it can use to invoke other remote services on behalf of the user.
+Keycloak authenticates the user and then asks the user for consent to grant access to the client requesting it.
 The client then receives the access token.
 This access token is digitally signed by the realm.
 The client can make HTTP invocations on remote services using this access token.
-The Web API extracts the access token, verifies the signature of the token, then decides based on access information within the token whether or not to process the request.
+The Web API extracts the access token, verifies the signature of the token, then decides based on access information within the token whether to process the request.

-In order to get access token in a secure manner, we need to consider various characteristics of an application performing the action.
+To get an access token securely, we need to consider various characteristics of an application performing the action.
 There are several different flows in the OAuth2 protocol.
-But for public clients (Native apps/SPAs) (i.e.: clients that can't store secrets securely) the current recommended flow is "Authorization Code Flow with PKCE".
-This flow is an extension to the "Authorization Code Flow".
+But for public clients (clients that can't store secrets securely, e.g.:  Native apps/SPAs) the current recommended flow is "Authorization Code Flow with PKCE".
+This flow is an extension of the "Authorization Code Flow".
 Proof Key for Code Exchange (abbreviated PKCE, pronounced “pixie”) prevents CSRF and authorization code injection attacks.
 The technique involves the client first creating a secret on each authorization request, and then using that secret again when exchanging the authorization code for an access token.
 This way if the code is intercepted, it will not be useful since the token request relies on the initial secret.
-However PKCE is not a replacement for a client secret, and PKCE is recommended even if a client is using a client secret, since apps with a client secret are still susceptible to authorization code injection attacks.
+However PKCE is not a replacement for a client secret, and PKCE is recommended even if a client is using a client secret since apps with a client secret are still susceptible to authorization code injection attacks.

 TODO: add diagram

-### Integrate with Keycloak from frontend.
+### Integrate with Keycloak from the frontend.
 Overview

 Blazor uses the existing ASP.NET Core authentication mechanisms to establish the user's identity.
 The exact mechanism depends on how the Blazor app is hosted, Blazor WebAssembly or Blazor Server.